amichne/amichn.github.io/src/posts/2025-10-25-typed-feature-flags.md

 - **[Making Illegal States Unrepresentable](https://blog.janestreet.com/effective-ml-revisited/)** by Yaron Minsky - Jane Street's approach to designing with types
 - **[Type Safety Back and Forth](https://www.parsonsmatt.org/2017/10/11/type_safety_back_and_forth.html)** by Matt Parsons - How to thread types through full-stack applications

-The Konditional source code is available at [GitHub repository URL].
+The Konditional source code is available at [https://github.com/amichne/konditional].
 The architecture documentation (`docs/architecture.md`) provides deeper technical details on the implementation.

 ---